 Accessibility: Metro U3 and U2 station Volkstheater, U2 station Museumsquartier

 Opening hours: The Maria Theresien Platz is normally all the time open for public access.
 The Christmas Village is open in the advent time daily from 11.00 to at least 21.00 o'clock.

 Tip: During the advent time the whole place transforms into a big Christmas Village.

 The Maria Theresien Platz Vienna (B2) is located directly at the Ringstrasse, embedded in an imperial scenery between the Museum of Natural History and the one for Art History.
 Directly across the Ringstrasse you can find the Hofburg and across the Museumsplatz there is the Museumsquartier.
 After the Viennese Ringstrasse was finished in the year 1865 this place with its garden in front of the Hofburg came into being.

 The Maria Theresa Monument Vienna is a huge memorial in the center of the place.
-This, probably most important monument from the Habsburger, was constructed under the lead of Kaspar von Zumbusch in a 13 years construction period.
+This, probably most important monument from the Habsburger, was constructed under the lead of Kaspar von Zumbusch during a 13 years long construction period.
 It was revealed ceremoniously in the year 1888 by the presence of the empress -Sissi-.

 The over 19 m high and approx. 44 tons heavy monument pictures the empress Maria Theresa in a 6 m large bronze statue.
 She greets the people with her right hand and in the left hand she holds a document roll of the -Pragmatische Sanktion- and a scepter.
 She is surrounded among other things by 4 horseman statues of her generals.
 The monument is classified as a World Cultural Heritage.
 Maria Theresa governed from the year 1740 to 1780.
 She reformed for instance the school system and took care of the state affairs as well as of her 16 children.